jonatasfernandespimenta/GlyphEngine/README.md

 ## 🎮 Example Games

-Check out the `game/` directory for a complete MMO implementation using TermForge:
+Check out the `game/` directory for a complete MMO implementation using GlyphEngine:
 - Farm system with crop growth
 - Procedural dungeons
 - Combat system